M-Chris/object-string-replacer/README.md

 # object-string-replacer

-No need for a massive template libraries anymore, this is less than < 9kb!
+No need for a massive template libraries anymore, this is less than < 9kb with 0 dependencies!

 Here's a set of functions for manipulating strings and objects, in a simple effective way; for use with templating, strings from the DB etc..
 It includes functionality for extracting keys from a string, getting values from a complex object using a path, and replacing tokens in a string using data from an object.